-With every supermarket selling vegan sausage rolls now, there's never been so much choice for a quick lunchtime snack.
+With every supermarket selling vegan sausage rolls now, there’s never been so much choice for a quick lunchtime snack.
 But which vegan sausage roll is the best?
+We tried the best vegan sausage rolls on the market and reviewed them!

 I have assembled a selection of supermarket brand vegan sausage rolls and sampled them, rating them on a number of criteria, saving you time and money.